skx/evalfilter/README.md

 You'll notice that we don't define the _object_ here, because it is implied that the script operates upon a single instance of a particular structure, whatever that might be.
 That means `Author` is implicitly the author-field of the message object, which the `Run` method was invoked with.

-(i.e. We access "`Author`", rather than `msg.Author` because we're opering upon a single object - the name of that object is redundent.)

 ## Scripting Facilities